xraypy/larixite/README.md

 non-crystalline clusters of atoms.

-This project includes
+This project includes:

-1. an sqlite3 database of crystal structure from the American Mineralogical Crystal Structure Database (AMCSD)
+1. an sqlite3 database of structures from the [American Mineralogical Crystal Structure Database](https://rruff.geo.arizona.edu/AMS/amcsd.php) (AMCSD)
 2. Python code to convert structures from the AMCSD database, other CIF files, or XYZ coordinates into atomic clusters for XAS calculations with FEFF, FDMNES, and other XAS calculation tools.
 3. A basic web application to guide those conversions.
+See the prototype [Xstructures Web App](https://millenia.cars.aps.anl.gov/xstructures).

 ## install